 Lectures illustrate concepts and techniques; assignments give you practice in those concepts and techniques, strengthening your existing skills and teaching you new ones.
 Most of the learning in CS 135 takes place through your working through problems on your own.
 In many cases the final answer isn’t particularly relevant; it’s going through the process of arriving at the final answer that’s important.
 Doing the assignments is the key to doing well in the course.
 Skipping assignments would be like trying to learn to play a musical instrument without practicing, attempting to master a language without speaking it, or claiming to be an outstanding artist or athlete based solely on theoretical understanding of the underlying principles of the field.

-The instructors work from the same set of lecture notes, though each will say different things, and possibly write different examples on the board (or overhead projector, or data projector).
+The instructors work from the same set of lecture notes, though each will say different things, and possibly write different examples on the board or data projector.
 If you have to miss your lecture, it is better to attend another lecture than not attend any that day.
 However you should be aware that as the sections may drift a little out of sync, you may still end up missing some material.
 In addition, you should be sure that you are not taking a seat from someone who is legitimately enrolled in that section.

 For possibly the first time in your life, no one is forcing you to go to lectures.
 You are free to not attend.
 This honour system is built on the assumption that this freedom will be exercised responsibly.
 Other aspects of this assumption include the assumption that students will complete the required work on time, as deadlines are firm and no “bonus assignments” are handed out to bolster marks.